 In short, coaching helps individuals and companies focus on what matters most in life and business, and so the industry continues to grow

-You can easily configure your privacy settings in the Acclaim Platform.
+You can easily configure your privacy settings in the Credly Platform.
 You’re in complete control of the information about yourself that is made public.